AyukJohn/AyukJohn/README.md

 ⚡ Fun fact about me: When I'm not immersed in code, you'll often find me enjoying a good game of football or delving into a captivating book.
 I believe that a well-rounded life leads to well-rounded creativity in coding and problem-solving. ⚽📚

-🔭 I’m currently working on the following projects:
+🔭 I’m currently working on the following Projects and Products as the backend engineer:
 - Azabox
-- SmilePayAfrica
+- SmileSwape
-- Fintab
+- BilltopNG
 - V Express
 - Antenna
+- BetSpae
+- BuildITAfrica
+- African United Space(AUS)

 🌱 I’m currently learning Artificial Intelligence.